Key takeaways

 Whether a virtual address counts — and where it doesn't

-A virtual address from a licensed Canadian commercial provider is generally usable for the SUV, C11, and PNP streams when:
+A virtual address from a Canadian commercial provider is generally usable for the SUV, C11, and PNP streams when:

 - It's used consistently across the corporate registry, the CRA Business Number file, the bank account opening, and any visa-application documents